Serving The Community

 NNMGA assists local groups to successfully begin or maintain community garden projects.
-Some services provided include providing information about how to avoid common pitfalls when starting a garden and "Ask a Master Gardener" informational presentations.
+Some services include providing information about how to avoid common pitfalls when starting a garden and "Ask a Master Gardener" informational presentations.
 Members of NNMGA were involved in establishing the Hilton Community Garden and continue to support that effort.
-Outreach has been provided to local entities such as the Denbigh House and Newport News Nursing and Rehabilitation.
 We look forward to helping you as well!

 GRIN & GROw

 This interactive learning garden contains small themed gardens, a large butterfly

 garden and a native tree grove comprised of a variety of small to large native

 specimens.
 Signage identifies each space and QR codes link visitors to garden

 diagrams and plant identification.
 Residents are encouraged to use these gardens

 when making choices for their home landscapes.

 Healthy Landscapes is a team of our Extension Master Gardeners who respond to requests from residents of Newport News for site visits to solve horticulture problems.
 When a visit is deemed necessary in order to help the client, a team of 3-5 Master Gardeners will visit the site, talk with the property owner, assess the issue and create a plan of action that will address the problem.
 Site visits are conducted when information cannot be transmitted via phone calls and emails.

 Newport News Master Gardeners Association (NNMGA) Horticulture Grants are designed to foster and support the development of student-based projects within both public and private Newport News schools that reflect the Virginia Master Gardener mission of enhancing horticultural awareness and the environment.
 These grants are designed to provide seed money for on-campus projects that increase student understanding and appreciation of the role of plants and gardening in the local ecosystem and on their campus.
 Student centered and hands-on projects are strongly